Calibration of Advanced Virgo and reconstruction of detector strain h(t) during the Observing Run O3: Calibration of the electromagnetic actuators using the photon calibrators

 \subsection{Calibration of the NE and WE marionette actuators}

-The end marionetta actuators $A_{mar,i}^{Sc}$ , $i = \{$WE,NE$\}$, are also calibrated with the interferometer in its standard operating mode.
-The technique is similar as for the calibration of the end mirror actuators except that we compare the end mirror motion induced by photon calibrator with the end mirror motion driven by the electromagnetic actuators of the marionetta.
+The end marionette actuators $A_{mar,i}^{Sc}$ , $i = \{$WE,NE$\}$, are also calibrated with the interferometer in its standard operating mode.
+The technique is similar as for the calibration of the end mirror actuators except that we compare the end mirror motion induced by photon calibrator with the end mirror motion driven by the electromagnetic actuators of the marionette.

-As for the end mirrors actuators, the stability of these measurements has been checked during O3.
-Systematic uncertainties are estimated of the order of 0.2\% and 2~mrad in the band 10~Hz to 100~Hz.\\
+As for the end mirrors actuators and shown figure~\ref{fig:marNE_syst}, the stability of these measurements has been checked during O3.
+Systematic uncertainties are estimated of the order of 0.2\% and 2~mrad in the 10~Hz-100~Hz band.\\

 The final actuator model results from the average of all the weekly measurements done during~O3, and includes the pre-O3 measurements from March~2019.
-Figure~\ref{fig:marNE_fullmodel} shows the final NE marionetta actuator response and its fit, normalized by a mechanical response model.
-The mechanical model used for the marionetta is made of two poles at 0.6~Hz with a quality factor of~1000, to hide the $f^{-4}$ mechanical attenuation in the plots.
+Figure~\ref{fig:marNE_fullmodel} shows the final NE marionette actuator response and its fit, normalized by a mechanical response model.
+The mechanical model used for the marionette is made of two poles at 0.6~Hz with a quality factor of~1000, to hide the $f^{-4}$ mechanical attenuation in the plots.
 Above 20~Hz, the fit residuals are within 2\% in modulus and 3~mrad in phase.\\